Learn to Hunt

 Well construction wastewater is the wastewater generated by any well drilling related activity in our state.
 These activities include new well construction, existing well rehabilitation and renovation, pump installation, test pumping, geothermal borehole drilling, water observation well installation, water well test hole and test well drilling, and potentially other types of drilling that access or utilize the groundwater for a specific purpose.

-The wastewater generated during these activities can be made up of drilling fluids, groundwater or a combination of both, can be very turbid to nearly clear and can contain geologic materials and chemicals used to enhance drilling.
+The wastewater generated during these activities can be made up of drilling fluids, groundwater, or a combination of both.
+It can be very turbid to nearly clear.
+In some cases, it can contain geologic materials and chemicals used to enhance drilling.
 If the well drilling related discharge leaves the construction site it becomes wastewater discharge.

 Anytime the wastewater generated by well related construction and services is discharged off the well construction site and reaches a Water of the United States, the wastewater falls under the requirements of GP6.
 GP6 requires the discharger to comply with certain treatment standards and discharge requirements.
 If the well construction or well services related wastewater does not reach a Water of the United States, the discharge is not subject to GP6.

 The following well services are covered by GP6:

 The following services are not covered under GP6: